He Kupu Taka

 Comparable Whakataurite

-Comparable qualifications are qualifications that are similar enough to be compared and recognised.
+Comparable qualifications are similar enough to be compared and recognised.

 Competence Āheinga

-The ability to apply particular knowledge, skills, attitudes and values to the standard of performance required in specified contexts.
+When a learner can apply particular knowledge, skills, attitudes and values, showing they meet the standard of performance needed in that context.

 Consent to assess Mana aromatawai

-At least three of these credits from externally assessed standards and three credits from internally assessed standards.
-Note, Physical Education, Religious Studies and level 3 Visual Arts are exempt from this condition.
+At least three of the credits must come from externally assessed standards, and at least three credits from internally assessed standards.
+The only exceptions are for Physical Education, Religious Studies and Level 3 Visual Arts.